powsybl/powsybl-core/docs/user/frequent_errors/error_messages.md

     <version>$version$</version>
 </dependency>
 ```

+> [!IMPORTANT]
-Please replace `$version$` by the version of this impl that will work with other PowSyBl packages.
+> Please replace `$version$` by the version of this impl that will work with other PowSyBl packages.
-A comprehensive table of matching versions can be found at [powsybl-dependencies](https://github.com/powsybl/powsybl-dependencies?tab=readme-ov-file#powsybl-included-repositories-versions);
+> A comprehensive table of matching versions can be found at [powsybl-dependencies](https://github.com/powsybl/powsybl-dependencies?tab=readme-ov-file#powsybl-included-repositories-versions);
 use the `powsybl-core` version that matches for you.